wznmickey/linuxParty/slides.md

 - Solidworks -> FreeCAD

+- Games that do not support Linux -> Lutris

 ---

 # Where can I find help and support

 - Check your distro's Wiki.
-For example, Ubuntu Wiki is hosted at https://wiki.ubuntu.com
+For example, Ubuntu Wiki is hosted at https://wiki.ubuntu.com; Debian at https://wiki.debian.org
-- Arch Linux Wiki often have know-how that you want.
+- Arch Linux Wiki often have the know-how that you want.
 Check https://wiki.archlinux.org if you can't find help on your distro Wiki
 - Join FOCS Mattermost!
 We are available at https://focs.ji.sjtu.edu.cn/mm at any time.
 You are always welcomed!
 - You may also join a local Linux User Group.
-SJTU have its own Linux User Group; check https://sjtug.org for how to join them
+SJTU has its own Linux User Group; check https://sjtug.org/contacts for how to join them

+---

+# Let's begin the Install Party!

+Check the documentation of your preferred installation method.